crowdin/mobile-sdk-android/website/docs/faq.md

 ### Is there a caching mechanism in the SDK?

 Yes, the SDK caches translations locally.
 The cache TTL can be configured by the developer.
 There is also a CDN cache.
 There is not much control over it, but it is usually 1 hour, so there is a possible delay for new translations to appear in the app.
+Visit the [Cache](/cache) page for more details.

 ### What translations will be displayed if the current locale is not present in the Crowdin project?